Skip to content

 Short answers, pulled from the story.

-When and where did the American Physical Society form?
+When was the American Physical Society founded?